France's divided National Assembly votes to keep centrist speaker as political turmoil persists

-PARIS — (AP) — France’s divided National Assembly has kept a centrist member of President Emmanuel Macron’s party as speaker.
+PARIS — (AP) — France's divided National Assembly on Thursday kept a centrist member of President Emmanuel Macron's party as speaker after a chaotic early election produced a hung legislature.

-Speaker Yaël Braun-Pivet 53, has been the speaker of the National Assembly since 2022 and retained her post Thursday after three rounds of vote in the lower house of parliament.
+Speaker Yaël Braun-Pivet, 53, has been at the head of the National Assembly since 2022 and she retained her post Thursday after three rounds of votes in the lower house of parliament.

-She received the support of Macron’s centrist allies and of some conservative lawmakers seeking to prevent her leftist contender, a communist lawmaker, from getting the job.
+She received the support of Macron’s centrist allies and of some conservative lawmakers seeking to prevent her leftist contender from getting the job.
+Braun-Pivet won 220 votes, while communist lawmaker André Chassaigne got 207.

 The parliamentary election earlier this month resulted in a split between three major political blocs: the New Popular Front leftist coalition, Macron’s centrist allies and the far-right National Rally party.
 None of them won an outright majority.